 Patient Evaluation

 Your doctor will take a comprehensive medical history and ask questions regarding your symptoms.
-A physical examination will include measurement of all accessible lymph node groups (neck, underarms and groin) as well as the size of palpable organs such as the spleen and liver.
+A physical examination will include assessment of all accessible lymph node groups (neck, underarms and groin) as well as the size of palpable organs such as the spleen and liver.

 Lymph Node Biopsy